Fishing industry in Pakistan: Methods

 The shrimp fishery is very meaningful because of foreign exchange earned and employment produced from it.
 It is only permitted in province of Sindh.
 Commercial shrimp trawling started in 1958, after the MFD introduced mechanization of larger fishing vessels.
 Now almost all of the shrimp trawlers are equipped with winches for net hauling.
 However, shrimp can also be caught by the use of cast net, which is locally termed 'thukri'.
 The catching is mainly carried out in shallow depths from October to March.
-It is also caught in eustaries and brackish waters from July to September.
+It is also caught in estuaries and brackish waters from July to September.
 The catch is then processed frozen for the objective of exporting to North American and European Union markets.